 This is the other major caveat to consider, before aiming for a SPRINT-style lower BP treatment goal.

-Blood pressure was measured a very careful way that is quite different from the way patients usually have BP measured by their doctors.
+Blood pressure was measured in a very careful way that is quite different from the way patients usually have BP measured by their doctors.
 Here’s what they did in SPRINT:

 - Had people sit down and rest for five minutes before checking BP